As the road to the West Country sneaks its way into the Blackdown Hills, there is a service area at the busy Southfields Roundabout.

 Since 2004, there have been numerous efforts to develop the land on the opposite side of the roundabout to Ilminster services.
 This has previously included large developments with houses, restaurants and petrol stations, known as Hort Bridge.

 That plan is currently on hold, but land immediately adjacent to the roundabout has been turned into Southfields Enterprise Park.
 In 2020, a Costa Drive Thru opened, which will rival the facilities in the main services (and arguably be easier to access for westbound traffic).
+This was joined by a McDonald's in 2023.

 |Cartgate Garage (westbound, 9 miles)|